Last Updated on September 21, 2021 by MaKenna | MamaKenna

 Normally, it’s said to wear your 6-month maternity items as postpartum clothes.

 Which may work for some but also may not work for others.

 Others may be able to make any loose-fitting clothing they have work like sweat pants, yoga pants, t-shirts, and dresses.

 Something I will say is that you probably won’t be wearing your “pre-baby” size anytime soon.

-So I would try to get a bigger size than you wore before if you are wanting to buy any regular clothing.
+So I would try to get a bigger size than you wore before if you are wanting to buy any non-maternity clothing.

 Just something to keep in mind!

 What can I wear to hide my post-baby belly?

 Not that there’s any shame in your new mom body, but maybe you’re not too comfortable with everything yet.